nanjiangshu/web_frag1d/README.md

-#Web-server for Frag1D
+# Web-server for Frag1D

-##Description:
+## Description:
     This is the web-server implementation of Frag1D

     Frag1D is a method for predicting protein backbone diherial angles in 8 or 3 states, given amino acid sequences of proteins.

-    The web-server is developed with Django (>=1.6.4)
+    The web-server is developed with Django (>=2.0) and Python 3

-    This software is open source and licensed under the GPL v3 license (a copy of the license is included in the repository)
+    This software is open source and licensed under the MIT license (a copy of the license is included in the repository)

 ##Author
 Nanjiang Shu

-Short-term bioinformatics support at NBIS
+National Bioinformatics Infrastructure Sweden

 Email: nanjiang.shu@scilifelab.se